Rifat-Ahammed/Naive-Bayes-/README.md

 # Naive-Bayes-
 # TO get the Dataset open master brance.
-There you will get the dataset.
+There you will be able to see the dataset.